nest-desktop/nest-desktop/docs/developer/production.rst

 **Build**

-Current work directory is ``nest-desktop``.
+The current working directory is ``nest-desktop``.

 The building phase contains two steps:
-First build a package of NEST Desktop using ``vue-cli-service``.
+First, build a package of NEST Desktop using ``vue-cli-service``.

 Initially, you have to upgrade the version of nest-desktop in:

   - ``packages.json``
   - ``nest_desktop/__init__.py``

-Then generate app package using yarn.
+Then generate the app package using `yarn`.
 It builds the folder ``nest_desktop/app``:

 .. code-block:: bash

   yarn build

-The second step is to build pip package for PyPI:
+The second step is to build a pip package for PyPI:

 .. code-block:: bash

   rm -rf build/ dist/ nest_desktop.egg-info/

-Then generate distribution packages of `nest-desktop` for PyPI:
+Then generate the distribution packages of `nest-desktop` for PyPI:

 .. code-block:: bash